 During an active MBS Session, mobility between an NG-RAN supporting MBS and an NG-RAN node not supporting MBS requires the mobility procedure to provide the appropriate MBS traffic delivery method at the target NG-RAN node.

+For the Xn based handover procedure, if UE level MBS assistance information is available at SMF, after the successful handover SMF trigger the modification of the associated PDU session to provide the UE level MBS assistance information within the N2 SM information to target NG-RAN.